KentShikama/number-cortex/README.md

 # Number Cortex
 Source code for Number Cortex.
-This is a standard libgdx process. `gradle tasks` to see various options.
+This is a standard Libgdx game. `gradle tasks` to see various options.